shrookmuhamed/Terraform_project/README.md

 Configure the `backend.tf` to use an AWS S3 bucket for remote state management and enable state locking with DynamoDB to prevent concurrent modifications.

 ## Email Notification
-Set up AWS SES for email notifications by verifying your email and configuring `email_notification.tf`.
+Set up AWS SES for email notifications by verifying your email.

 ## Deployment
 Follow the detailed steps in the [Usage](#usage) section to deploy your infrastructure.
 Ensure all permissions and settings are correctly configured before execution.

 ## Monitoring
 Implement monitoring through AWS CloudWatch and set up alerts to monitor resource utilization and system performance.
+Additionally, deploy AWS Lambda functions for automated response to specific alerts or conditions, enhancing operational resilience and proactive management of the infrastructure.